Hamburg Port Authority (HPA)

 Enter SAP: The SAP Experience

-Reacting to challenges in real-time with SAP HANA Cloud Platform.
+Reacting to challenges in real-time with SAP Cloud Platform.

 What fascinates me most about the project is its power of innovation and the collaboration with strong partners.–Sascha Westermann, Operational IT Traffic Management, Hamburg Port Authority